 The Company's business is highly correlated to non-service sectors of the general economy.
-The Company's strategy is to improve profitability by increasing yield while also increasing volumes.
-Components of this strategy include building density in existing geography and pursuing geographic and terminal expansion in an effort to promote profitable growth and improve our customer value proposition over time.
+The Company's strategy is to improve profitability by increasing yield, while also increasing volumes.
+Components of this strategy include building density in existing geographies and pursuing geographic and terminal expansion in an effort to promote profitable growth and improve our customer value proposition over time.
 The Company's business is labor intensive, capital intensive and service sensitive.
 The Company looks for opportunities to improve safety, cost effectiveness and asset utilization (primarily tractors and trailers).
 Pricing initiatives have had a positive impact on yield and profitability.
 The Company continues to execute targeted sales and marketing programs along with initiatives to align costs with volumes and improve customer satisfaction.
 Technology continues to be an important investment as we work towards improving customer experience, operational efficiencies and Company image.

-First Quarter Overview
+Third Quarter Overview

-The Company's operating revenue increased by 14.3 percent in the first quarter of 2024 compared to the same period in 2023.
-The increase resulted primarily from increases in shipments and tonnage partially as a result of the redistribution of freight due to industry consolidation.
-In the first quarter of 2024, LTL shipments were up 15.7 percent and LTL tonnage was up 6.2 percent compared to the prior year quarter.
-Additionally, increases in revenue were driven by improved revenue per hundredweight due to pricing and changes in business mix.
+The Company's operating revenue increased by 8.6 percent in the third quarter of 2024 compared to the same period in 2023.
+The increase resulted primarily from increases in shipments and tonnage.
+In the third quarter of 2024, LTL shipments per workday were up 8.5 percent and LTL tonnage per workday was up 7.7 percent compared to the prior year quarter.

-Consolidated operating income was \$117.9 million for the first quarter of 2024 compared to \$99.1 million for the first quarter of 2023.
-Diluted earnings per share were \$3.38 in the first quarter of 2024 compared to diluted earnings per share of \$2.85 in the prior year quarter.
-The operating ratio (operating expenses divided by operating revenue) was 84.4 percent in the first quarter of 2024 compared to 85.0 percent in the first quarter of 2023.
-The Company generated \$106.5 million in net cash provided by operating activities in the first three months of 2024 compared with \$119.3 million in the same period last year.
+Consolidated operating income was \$125.2 million for the third quarter of 2024 compared to \$128.4 million for the third quarter of 2023.
+Diluted earnings per share were \$3.46 in the third quarter of 2024 compared to diluted earnings per share of \$3.67 in the prior year quarter.
+The operating ratio (operating expenses divided by operating revenue) was 85.1 percent in the third quarter of 2024 compared to 83.4 percent in the third quarter of 2023.
+The Company generated \$419.0 million in net cash provided by operating activities in the first nine months of 2024 compared with \$416.3 million in the same period last year.
+The Company opened eleven new terminals and relocated one additional terminal during the third quarter of 2024.